 Wilmar's score of 58 is higher than 78% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Wilmar International Limited reported total greenhouse gas emissions of approximately 12,200 kg CO2e, comprising 8,400 kg CO2e from Scope 1 and 3,800 kg CO2e from Scope 2.
-This marks a significant reduction from 2023, where emissions were reported at approximately 13,900,000,000 kg CO2e, with 8,700,000,000 kg CO2e from Scope 1 and 5,200,000,000 kg CO2e from Scope 2.
+This marks a significant reduction from 2023, where emissions were approximately 13,900,000 kg CO2e, with Scope 1 contributing about 8,700,000 kg CO2e and Scope 2 about 5,200,000 kg CO2e.
 Wilmar has set ambitious climate commitments, aiming for a 50.4% reduction in absolute Scope 1 and 2 emissions by 2032 from a 2022 baseline.
-Furthermore, they target a 90% reduction in Scope 1, 2, and 3 emissions by 2050, also from a 2022 baseline.
-Notably, they have committed to reducing Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and transportation by 90% by 2050.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Wilmar's commitment to achieving net-zero emissions across its value chain by 2050.
-The company is also focused on eliminating deforestation linked to its primary commodities by the end of 2025.
-Wilmar's headquarters is located in Singapore (SG), and their emissions data is not cascaded from any parent organization.
+Furthermore, the company targets a 90% reduction in Scope 1, 2, and 3 emissions by 2050, also from a 2022 base year.
+This includes a specific goal to reduce Scope 3 emissions from purchased goods and services, fuel and energy-related activities, and transportation by 90% by 2050.
+Wilmar's long-term strategy aligns with the Science Based Targets initiative (SBTi), committing to net-zero emissions across its value chain by 2050.
+The company also pledges to achieve no deforestation across its primary commodities by the end of 2025, reinforcing its commitment to sustainable practices.
+Overall, Wilmar's emissions data and climate commitments reflect a proactive approach to addressing climate change, with clear targets and a focus on significant reductions across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents